OStillman/HomeAssistant-Public/docs/home-assistant/device_groups/zigbee/zigbee.md

 ![Zigbee Logo](/assets/images/zigbee.jpg)

 !!! info "A Note"
     A note about Zigbee: I am using the direct ZHA (Zigbee Home Automation) integration alongside a Sonoff Zigbee Hub flashed with Tasmota.
 It looked like the best way of getting myself setup at the time (and the cheapest!) but there are many other options out there.
-Including using Zigbee2MQTT.
+Including using Zigbee2MQTT or even going for a Z-Wave integration.
 Take a look and find which you prefer!

 ## What is Zigbee?
 Zigbee is a communication protocal.
 Think of it like Wifi but less power hungry, and more direct in it's use.
 Whereas Wifi is used by most devices we own today, Zigbee is saved for IoT devices which may be running via battery power and simply need to report on an event happening, such as a door opening or closing.
 Directly Powered Zigbee devices also exist (think lightbulbs) which are still low powered but need to be always on and "listening" for commands to turn on